juan-Dmejia/isometric-spatial-grid-engine/README.md

 This project has been heavily refactored into a modular architecture to demonstrate efficient algorithmic design, clean state management, and strict separation of math logic from the visual rendering runtime.

+This project can prove useful to those building their own isometric, grid-based games.
+Feel free to look at, study, and even copy any code you see.
+While built in the Construct 3 web engine, The underlying logic behind the grid systems is modular and should apply to any programming language with appropriate tweaks.

 ### Core Architecture & Features
 * **Isometric Projections (`IsoMath.js`):** Handles screen-to-grid coordinate mapping utilizing a fixed baseline for ground tiles, calculating vertical $k$-level offsets via precise $Y$-coordinate subtraction.
 * **Spatial State Management (`SpatialGrid.js`):** Implements an $O(1)$ spatial lookup grid for rapid state querying, collision detection, and terrain elevation locking during click-and-drag events.